Enhancement Shaman DPS Spec, Builds, and Talents — Shadowlands 9.0.5

-Forceful Winds is a solid pick and only gets stronger with some Shadowlands effects added, such as the Doom Winds legendary.
-It has no rotational requirements, and is also the only choice that has a direct AoE impact due to the extra procs gained in AoE via Crash Lightning casts, so is strongly recommended.
+Forceful Winds is a strong pick and only gets stronger if making use of the Doom Winds legendary.
+It has no rotational requirements, and is also the only choice that has a direct AoE impact due to the extra procs gained in AoE via Crash Lightning casts, so is strongly recommended in either circumstance.

 Tier 2 (Level 25) Talents for Enhancement Shaman